-One of the most interesting things to see near Avon is the towering Cape Hatteras lighthouse.
+One of the most interesting things to see near Avon is the towering Cape Hatteras lighthouse, about eight miles south of town.
 This black-and-white beacon can be climbed, and the reward for the effort of going up 257 stairs is amazing views up and down the coast.

 Just a short distance north of Avon brings you to the tri-cities of Waves, Rodanthe, and Salvo.
 You'll know you are in the right spot when you see the colorful kites of the kiteboarders just offshore.
 For an interesting free show, stop in for lunch at Good Winds, located upstairs in the Kitty Hawk Kites complex, where you can sit on the patio and watch the crazy kiters zip across the waves and perform aerial tricks.